 The orchestra pit was full of water.
 I later learned that this comes from an underground river under the theatre.

 When we visited the theatre the second time, the water was gone.
-Then again, it was in the autumn, after a hot summer.
+Then again, it was in the early autumn, after a hot summer.
 Maybe that had something to do with it.

 There is a place to buy souvenirs at the entrance.